-Going fast: Buy a demo table at TC Sessions: Robotics & AI 2020 – TechCrunch
+Going fast: Buy a demo table at TC Sessions: Robotics+AI 2020 – TechCrunch

 We’ll be sharing details and the names of plenty more speakers in the coming weeks, so keep checking back.
 You can always check out last year’s program to get a sense of what to expect.

 Did you know we have a new twist to this year’s Session?
 It’s a pitch competition — Pitch Night.
-It takes place the night before, it doesn’t cost a thing, and it’s open to founders of early-stage startups focused on robotics and AI.
+It takes place the night before, it doesn’t cost a thing and it’s open to founders of early-stage startups focused on robotics and AI.
 There’s only one small hoop to jump through: apply here by February 1.

-TC Sessions: Robotics & AI takes place on March 3, 2020 at UC Berkeley.
+TC Sessions: Robotics+AI takes place on March 3, 2020 at UC Berkeley.
 Buy your Early-Stage Startup Exhibitor Package today, and come impress the top technologists, makers, thinkers, researchers and investors.
 Make 2020 your game-changing year.